mattriley/agile-avatars/README.md

 ### ❖ components

-Provides _component builder functions_.

-A __component builder function__ returns a native HTML element that may react to state changes and invoke services.
+Provides _component factory functions_.
+A component is simply a HTML element that relies on closures to react to user interaction and state changes by updating the element or invoking services for any non-presentation concerns.

-Components are only concerned with presentation and any effects are handed off to services.
-Stores are not directly accessible to prevent bypassing services. window is also not directly accessible, but is indirectly accessible via the dom module which exposes lower level presentation concerns.

-Technically, window is global in browser environments and is therefore difficult to prevent access to.
-In order to detect inappropriate access, the unit tests do not expose it globally, causing any code that references it in a global context to fail.

-__Example: The tag name component__
+__Example: tagName__

-The _tag name_ component renders the tag name for a given _tag instance_.
+`tagName` renders the tag name for a given _tag instance_.
 A _tag_ is composed of an image, a name, and a role.
 Multiple _instances_ of a tag may be rendered at a time depending on the numbers specified in the _active_ and _passive_ fields.

-The tag name component accepts the ID of a tag instance and returns a [content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) span allowing the user to edit the tag name.
-When changed, the `changeTagName` service function is invoked with the new tag name.
+`tagName` accepts the ID of a tag instance and returns a [content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) `<span>`. `tagName` reacts to changes by invoking the `changeTagName()` service function with the new tag name.

-`changeTagName` updates the state of the underlying tag, which triggers a propagation of the new tag name to all other instances of the tag.
+`changeTagName()` updates the state of the underlying tag, which triggers a propagation of the new tag name to all other instances of the tag.

-The tag name component subscribes to tag name change events and updates the span with the new tag name.
+`tagName` subscribes to tag name change events and updates the editable span with the new tag name.

 <details open>
 <summary>src/components/tag-list/tag/components/tag-name.js</summary>